Seher-Kanwal/Handling-Missing-Data/README.md

 Filling missing values with a random constant in machine learning is generally not recommended as it can introduce noise and bias in the dataset.
 When missing values are replaced with a random value, it is possible that this value may not be representative of the underlying distribution of the data and could lead to inaccurate predictions.

+# Random imputation

+Random imputation is a simple technique that involves filling in missing values with randomly selected values from the remaining data in the same column.
+This method assumes that the missing values are missing completely at random, which means that the probability of a value being missing is independent of the value itself and of any other variables in the dataset.

+While random imputation is a quick and easy way to handle missing values, it does have its limitations.
+For example, it can lead to biased estimates if the missing values are not missing completely at random.
+In addition, if there are many missing values in a dataset, random imputation may not be the best approach, as it can result in a significant amount of data loss.